Information to help support you as a Fraser Health staff, medical staff, volunteer and patient partner.

 I’m pregnant and concerned about COVID-19.
 Can you make some accommodations for me?

-Please visit the BC Centre for Disease Control for more information about Pregnancy and COVID-19.
+Please visit the BC Centre for Disease Control for more information about Pregnancy and COVID-19 and Planning for vaccine.

 What is the direction for staff working who are immunocompromised or immunosuppressed?